GE calls off Electrolux appliance deal amid U.S. antitrust fight

 More mergers are under review including two insurance deals, Aetna's (AET.N) deal for Humana (HUM.N) and Anthem's (ANTM.N) planned merger with Cigna (CI.N), along with a deal between Baker Hughes (BHI.N) and Halliburton (HAL.N) and Staples' (SPLS.O) merger with Office Depot (ODP.O).

-Electrolux shares fell 13.4 percent to 207 Swedish crowns, the biggest fall by a European blue-chip stock on Monday.
+At 1400 GMT, Electrolux shares were down 12.9 percent at 208.3 Swedish crowns, the biggest fall by a European blue-chip stock.
 They earlier touched a 14-month low of 203.2 crowns.
-GE closed 0.4 percent lower at $30.37.
+GE was at $30.25 in midmorning trading, down less than one percent

 FUTURE OF ELECTROLUX